codacy/docs/docs/repositories-configure/integrations/post-commit-hooks.md

     Make sure to clean up this section and the entire topic after the legacy manual organizations are fully discontinued.
 -->

 Have you added your repository manually (via URL)?
 In that case, Codacy won't allow the integration to be added, causing the issue with post-commit hooks.
-To get this sorted, you will have to remove your repository and re-add it via our wizard page.
+To get this sorted, you will have to [remove your repository and re-add it under a synced organization](../../faq/repositories/how-do-i-migrate-a-legacy-repository-to-a-synced-organization.md).

 If you get an error when turning on the post-commit hook, please make sure that you have Admin rights on the GitHub repository.